Volpestyle/Code-Foo-2019/README.md

-# Code Foo 2019 - Front End App
+# Code Foo 2019 - Front End
 A single page web app for loading news articles and videos from IGN.com.
 Made with Angular 7.

 ## Description